weihua9217/2024_IR_Final/README.md

     ├──LLaMA-Factory/

 ```
-- Using `arrage_train_step1.ipynb` to prepare Training Data.
 - Using `law_process.ipynb` to generate law.json.
+- Using `arrage_train_step1.ipynb` to prepare Training Data for step1.
+- Using `arrage_train_step2.ipynb` to prepare Training Data for step2.

-# Training and Merge LoRA
+# Training and Merge LoRA for stage 1

 - Place `law_data_step1.json` and `dataset_info.json` under your `LLaMA-Factory/data`
 - Place `train_lora/taiwanllm_lora_sft.yaml` under your `LLaMA-Factory/examples/train_lora`